 On the other hand, consider the delay function $\tau^{(1)}(t)$, that corresponds to the tick being generated from $S_1$.
 We find the moments of the delay function to be

 Here too, the second moment is seen to increase monotonically w.r.t both $\chi_0$ and $\chi_2$.
-As the accuracy itself is inversely related to the second moment, we may substitute the minimum $\chi_0$ and $\chi_2$ by their minimum values using Corollary \ref{cor:previousbound} to upper bound the accuracy.
-Furthermore, we replace $Q_0 Q_1 = p \in (0,1]$, $\mu_0/\mu_1 = r \in (0,\infty)$ and $\mu_2/\mu_1 = s \in (0,\infty)$ to find that the bound on the accuracy takes on the form
+As the precision itself is inversely related to the second moment, we may substitute the minimum $\chi_0$ and $\chi_2$ by their minimum values using Corollary \ref{cor:previousbound} to upper bound the precision.
+Furthermore, we replace $Q_0 Q_1 = p \in (0,1]$, $\mu_0/\mu_1 = r \in (0,\infty)$ and $\mu_2/\mu_1 = s \in (0,\infty)$ to find that the bound on the precision takes on the form

 One may analytically optimize the above expression w.r.t. $\{p,r,s\}$, and doing so returns the maximal value